Palacinky: food of the Gods / Palacinky: Pokrm Bohu

 1. Mix flour with salt

-2. Mix egg yolks with sugar and slowly pour this mixture into the salted flour
+2. Mix egg yolks with sugar and milk and slowly pour this mixture into the salted flour

 3. Mix the batter until it looks very smooth